 What kind of training do I need to become an aesthetic nurse?

 For nurses desiring comprehensive training in the field of medical aesthetics, they are encouraged to take NLI’s 14-Day Medical Professional Course.
 In the fast-paced, exciting course, nurses learn the most up-to-date information and methods to provide patients with the cosmetic laser, injectable, and anti-aging services.

-In addition to receiving hands-on-training in a state of the art, luxury medical spa, CME credits and CE credits are available upon course completion.
+In addition to receiving hands-on-training in a state of the art, luxury medical spa, CE/CME credits and CE credits are available upon course completion.